 Whitney "Allgood" LaRuffa grew up in rural NH where he forged his love of the outdoors and activities such as fishing, skiing, and his true love backpacking.
 His time spent in Boy Scouts helped him hone is outdoor skills as he worked his way to becoming and Eagle Scout and fueled his passion for long distance hiking.

-Allgood has hiked over 6,000 miles with his K-9 companions over the years.
+Allgood has hiked more than 6,000 miles with his K-9 companions over the years.
 After finding a dog on the Appalachian Trail in 1996 his life was forever changed.
 Allgood and his first dog Erwin (named for the trail town Erwin, TN) worked on the Appalachian Trail in the 1990’s as Ridge Runners after their thru-hike, where they provided education and support to a variety of trail users.
 Allgood has hiked many long trails in the US but is most proud of his 2014 pioneering first thru-hike of the Chinook Trail, a 293 mile route through the Columbia River Gorge in WA&OR.

 In 2016 Whitney left his career in the world of forest products and reconnected with rural America by successfully completing his thru-hike of the Continental Divide Trail from Mexico to Canada.
 Now home, Whitney is balancing his new career in the outdoor industry with his passion for long distance hiking and planning his next hike for 2017.